 - If a disclosure of Domestic abuse is received always ask what the survivor wants and needs.
 They are able to manage their risk and are an expert in their life.
 However, if there is a threat to life or adult or child safeguarding concerns then consent is not needed and information will need to be shared.
-It is good practice to empower the survivor to be involved in this process. - Provide information about internal and external support services. - Give information on access to civil and criminal laws, to offer protection and to prevent further abuse.
+It is good practice to empower the survivor to be involved in this process. - Provide information about internal and external support services, please see below and the directory on the intranet. - Give information on access to civil and criminal laws, to offer protection and to prevent further abuse.
 Explain the Domestic Violence Disclosure Scheme (DVDS), also known as 'Clare's Law'.
 NCDV offers free support to obtain civil orders.
 Appendix 5. - Ask the customer if they have reported the abuse to anyone else.
 It may be the case that other agencies are already aware of the abuse and are working with the survivor.
 This will help to reduce the likelihood of you making enquiries or repeating actions that another agency has already instigated.
 Do not assume that because another agency may be aware of domestic abuse that they have acted on it.
-You should make appropriate enquiries and make an informed decision as to whether you need to take further action. - If you receive a call from someone requiring information on a customer staff must not confirm or deny any information without following safe processes.
+You should make appropriate enquiries and make an informed decision as to whether you need to take further action.

+- If you receive a call from someone requiring information on a customer staff must not confirm or deny any information without following safe processes.
 Perpetrators or someone on their behalf may call to extract information so always ask for a landline number and call them back to confirm who they are. - If the survivor agrees to a referral to specialist services, support them to put the referral in.
-The specialist domestic abuse service will support with safety planning, risk management and ongoing support tailored to the customer's needs.

-If the survivor doesn't want a referral, then you will need to complete a safety plan and DASH risk assessment.
+The specialist domestic abuse service will support with safety planning, risk management and ongoing support tailored to the customer's needs. - If the survivor doesn't want a referral, then you will need to complete a safety plan and DASH risk assessment.
+These are on the intranet.

-Appendix 1, 2 and 3 will support you with this and you can put it on your office wall for reference.
+Appendices 2, 3 and 4 will support you with this and you can put it on your office wall for reference.

 - Log your discussion and any actions on your case management system and follow the appropriate process for your service.
-Please see case management policy and procedure. - Ensure all case notes are clear, factual and use non-judgemental, empowering language.
-Appendix 4 will help you with this. - Never be tempted to act as a go-between Don't pass on messages or facilitate contact as you could put yourself and the customer in danger. - Never advise a customer to leave their partner.
+Please see case management procedure for employees. - Ensure all case notes are clear, factual and use non-judgemental, empowering language.
+Please see case management procedure for employees. - Never be tempted to act as a go-between Don't pass on messages or facilitate contact as you could put yourself and the customer in danger. - Never advise a customer to leave their partner.
 Survivors are at high risk of injury or murder when they are leaving a violent partner, so leaving immediately might not be the best option.
 Supporting them, assessing whether they and any children are in immediate danger and referring them to sources of help are the best things you can do for them.